apache/mina-sshd/README.md

 The `FilePasswordProvider` has support for a retry mechanism via its `handleDecodeAttemptResult`.
 When the code detects an encrypted private key, it will start a loop where it prompts for the password, attempts to decode the key using the provided password and then informs the provider of the outcome - success or failure.
 If failure is signaled, then the provider can decide whether to retry using a new password, abort (with exception) or ignore.
-If the provider chooses to ignore the failure, then the code will make a best effort to proceed without the key.
+If the provider chooses to ignore the failure, then the code will make a best effort to proceed without the (undecoded) key.

 ### UserInteraction